dereknovak/LS170-LS/questions.md

 ## 70. **What is URI?**
 - A URI is a string of characters that identifies a specific resourse and can include either its name, protocol, or both.

-## 71. **What is the difference between scheme and protocol ## in URL?**
+## 71. **What is the difference between scheme and protocol in URL?**
-- A URI is a string of characters that identifies a specific resourse and can include either its name, protocol, or both.
-A URL is a type of URI that includes *both* the name and protocol.
-While its technically correct to call a string of characters with both present a URI, it's *more correct* to refer to it as a URL, as its a more specific distinction.
+- While there is a connection between the scheme and a protocol, they are *not* the same thing; the scheme simply indicates which protocol is being used.

 ## 72. **What is HTTP?**
 - HTTP is a text-based request response protocol that allows the transfer of hypertext documents between two web applications.
 This is accomplished through requests, which can retrieve, add, or change various documents by means of HTTP methods, and the subsequent response, which provides information about the documents and status code of the request.